How to Sell an Omega Watch in 2025

-For a comprehensive overview of the selling process, you can dive into our guide on how to sell a luxury watch.
-However, since every watch brand is slightly different, we’ve compiled some handy Omega-specific tips to help you even further.
-If you want to know how to sell your Omega watch, here’s what we recommend.
+For a comprehensive overview of the overall selling process, you can dive into our guide on how to sell a luxury watch.
+However, since every watch brand is slightly different, we’ve compiled some handy Omega-specific tips below.

 Regardless of the specific brand, the first step when selling a watch is always the same: identify the reference number.
-This string of numbers is the key to understanding what your watch is and how much it’s potentially worth.
-Reference numbers of Omega watches are especially useful to know because they include model, material, dial, and bracelet codes, thereby revealing plenty of relevant information.
+This string of numbers represents the specific model you have, and it’s key to understanding how much it’s potentially worth.
+Reference numbers of Omega watches are quite long, but they’re especially useful to know because they include information about the model family, material, dial, and bracelet.

 Omega Reference Numbers Explained